 Failure to report decreases in income within the 10 calendar days will not result in a retroactive credit or rent reduction.

 Residents are not required to report interim increases in income, unless they previously underwent an interim decrease to rent in the same certification period.
-Increases in income are only required to be reported at time of next regularly scheduled re-examination.
+Increases in income are only required to be reported at the time of the next regularly scheduled re-examination.

 Hardship Suspension/Exemption from the minimum rent: